Typa Girl: Accolades

+At year-end award ceremonies, "Typa Girl" received a nomination for Artist of the Year – Global Digital Music (September) at the 12th Circle Chart Music Awards alongside Born Pink's other songs "Shut Down", "Hard to Love", and "The Happiest Girl", with "Shut Down" ultimately winning the award.

 Commercial performance

 "Typa Girl" debuted at number 16 on the Billboard Global 200 and at number 13 on the Billboard Global Excl.
 US.
 In South Korea, the song debuted at number 140 and peaked at number 93 on the Circle Digital Chart, and also peaked at number 20 on Billboard's South Korea Songs chart.
 "Typa Girl" debuted at number 93 on the UK Singles Chart, the group's eleventh entry on the chart.
 In the United States, the song did not enter the Billboard Hot 100, but did peak at number 14 on the Billboard Bubbling Under Hot 100 chart.
 It also entered in the top ten in Hong Kong, Indonesia, Malaysia, Philippines, Singapore, and Vietnam.

-Cover versions
+Live performances and other usage

+"Typa Girl" was included on the set list of Blackpink's Born Pink World Tour (2022–23).
+In April 2023, they performed the song during their headlining set at the Coachella Valley Music and Arts Festival in Indio, California, featuring new choreography reminiscent of a burlesque performance.
+For the song, the Blackpink members appeared inside big feather fans carried onstage by the dance crew one by one.
+The large feather wings were said to be references to Marilyn Monroe's “Diamonds Are a Girl's Best Friend" performance in Gentlemen Prefer Blondes (1953), as well as the traditional Korean fan dance buchaechum.
+Blackpink continued to perform "Typa Girl" and its new choreography for the encore leg of the Born Pink World Tour as well during their headlining set in July at BST Hyde Park in London.

-American singer-songwriter Tori Kelly covered the song in an acoustic version posted in her TikTok account.
+American singer-songwriter Tori Kelly covered "Typa Girl" in an acoustic version posted in her TikTok account.